Skip To Content

 Ivanka Trump suggests you avoid this central sin in Judaism — will her father listen?

-Trump said to ‘choose words that heal, not harm.’
+Trump’s daughter said to ‘choose words that heal, not harm’

-Ivanka Trump, after mostly avoiding politics for the last four years, appeared onstage on Election Night during her father Donald Trump’s victory party at Mar-A-Lago.
+Ivanka Trump, after mostly avoiding politics for the last four years, appeared onstage on Election Night during her father Donald Trump’s victory party at the Palm Beach Convention Center.
 Is it possible she had a hand in writing his acceptance speech?

 On Nov.
-4, Ivanka Trump’s 43rd birthday, she posted to X (previously Twitter), a series of lessons she has learned, quoting philosophers Marcus Aurelius and Epictetus and the psychotherapist Esther Perel.
+4, Ivanka Trump’s 43rd birthday, she posted to the social platform X (formerly Twitter) a series of lessons she has learned, quoting philosophers Marcus Aurelius and Epictetus and the psychotherapist Esther Perel.
 But prominent on her list was a Jewish imperative.

 “Avoid Lashon Hara/Gossip,” Trump wrote.
 “Choose words that heal, not harm.”

-Lashon hara, literally “evil tongue,” is one of the greatest sins in Judaism, a denigration said to “kill three,” the speaker, listener and person being talked about (usually it refers to speech that is true but harmful).
-As with Melania Trump’s anti-bullying initiative, Ivanka Trump’s insistence that we choose not to malign others, has a piquant irony given who she’s related to.
+Lashon hara, literally “evil tongue,” is one of the greatest sins in Judaism, a denigration said to “kill three” — the speaker, the listener and the person being talked about (usually it refers to speech that is true but harmful).
+As with Melania Trump’s anti-bullying initiative, Ivanka Trump’s insistence that we choose not to malign others has a piquant irony given her most famous relative.

-Recently, Donald Trump has inveighed against an “enemy within” though has, in the past, had nice things to say about people marching in Charlottesville (he said the “very fine people” did not include the Neo-Nazis and white supremacists.)
+Recently, Donald Trump has inveighed against an “enemy within,” though has also, in the past, had nice things to say about people marching at the “Unite the Right” rally in Charlottesville in 2017 (he later said the “very fine people” he was talking about did not include the neo-Nazis and white supremacists at the march.)

-But Trump has two modes: the pejorative and the superlative.
-Yesterday, in the afterglow of a victory that seems to include not just the electoral but the popular vote, Trump was more eager to sing the praises of Elon Musk’s rockets and the people in his circle.
+President Trump basically has two modes: the pejorative and the superlative.
+Early Wednesday morning, in the afterglow of a victory that seemed to include not just the Electoral College but also the popular vote, the Trump that took the stage in Florida was more eager to sing the praises of Elon Musk’s rockets and the people in his circle.

-The word “best” appears five times in the transcript, “beautiful” six, and “great” or “greatest” 45.
+The word “best” turned up five times in the transcript of his 25-minute remarks, “beautiful” six, and “great” or “greatest” 45.

-It even seems like he may have taken Ivanka Trump’s advice about healing words, vowing that “we’re going to help our country heal.”
+It even seemed like he may have taken Ivanka Trump’s advice about healing words, as he vowed: “We’re going to help our country heal.”

-This promise — and Trump declared his second administration would go by the motto “promises made, promises kept” — seems to run counter to Trump’s divisive rhetoric and announced policy.
+This promise — and Trump declared his second administration would go by the motto “promises made, promises kept” — seems to run counter to Trump’s divisive rhetoric and announced policy plans.

-While Trump was happy, and even gracious in his victory speech, reserving the Lashon Hara and ad hominem for other countries, it remains to be seen if he will follow another pearl of wisdom from his daughter: “Forgive people — it frees you more than anyone else.”
+Trump was happy, and even gracious, in his victory speech, reserving the lashon hara and ad hominem for other countries.
+It remains to be seen if he will follow another pearl of wisdom from his daughter: “Forgive people — it frees you more than anyone else.”

 I hope you appreciated this article.
 Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.